 Ongoing professional development is a priority within the Shireland Collegiate Academy Trust.
-Our main priorities this year have been around training our Inclusion Team in a range of different Intervention Programmes and increasing Teaching Staff's knowledge of SEND systems and processes.
-In the 2023-2024 academic year there is going to be CPD emphasis on QFT for students with a variety of different SEND needs e.g. dyslexia, autism etc.
+Our main priorities this year have been around training our Inclusion Team in a range of different Intervention Programmes and increasing Teaching Staff's knowledge of SEND systems and processes, an emphasis on Quality First Teaching for students with a variety of different SEND needs e.g. dyslexia and autism etc. A significant time commitment has been given for CPD regarding ACES and Trauma Informed approaches and will culminate in the next academic year with four further hours of CPD.
+In the 2024 -2025 academic year there is going to be continued CPD emphasis on Quality First Teaching using the '5 A Day' approach documented in the EEF, Zones of Regulation and all of the Inlcusion Team will be Mental Health First Aid trained.

-Please see Appendix 3 for the SEND training record for the 2022-2023 Academic year.
+Please see Appendix 3 for the SEND training record for the 2023-2024 Academic year.